katexochen/blog/content/posts/reproducible-secure-signatures.md

 ## The problem

-- we are the ones providing the build artifact, and it includes a signature
+1. we are the ones providing the build artifact, and it includes a signature
-- we want to exclude ourselves from the TCB
+1. we want to exclude ourselves from the TCB
-- the signature protects against certain attacks
+1. the signature must be correct and secure.
+Correct means that verify(signature, message, public key) returns true.
+Secure means that nobody, including the artifact builder should be able to create new message signature pairs.
-- customerrs should be able to reproduce the build and verify the artifact, including the signature, without us being able to provide a different artifact signed with the same private key in any way
+1. customers should be able to reproduce the build and verify the artifact, including the signature, without us being able to provide a different artifact signed with the same private key in any way

 ## Reminder: ECDSA signatures